genesys-samples/multicx-basics-construction/content/_index.md

 weight: 1
 ---

-# Genesys Workshop
+# Genesys Multicloud CX Basics

-### Welcome

-In this workshop you will learn to apply your foundational knowledge of [Genesys](https://genesys.com) and master example use cases that demonstrate [Experience as a Service](https://www.genesys.com/experience-as-a-service).

-### Learning Objectives
+### Coming Soon

-- Setup and configure your environment.
-- Creating users and groups.
-- Configure security.
+This workshop is currently under development and will be released soon.